 Your spouse thinks that he/she is all powerful.
 They bully you, and keep you under constant fear.
 Psychological and emotional abuse becomes a regular affair.
-You are afraid of him / her because you do not know what circumstances can invite wrath from him / her.
-This keeps you away from him as much as possible.
+You are afraid of your spouse because you do not know what circumstances can invite their wrath.
+This keeps you away from them as much as possible.

 2. Hectic schedule:

 A prominent reason for modern day divorces is a busy schedule of the couples.
 You and your partner are so busy with your careers or with family matters that you hardly get any time to spend together.
 This creates a vacuum and time widens that gap.
 When you sit back and think, you could feel the loneliness all around you.